-Students who obtain an AP score of 3 (qualified) on the following tests may be exempted from an introductory course and may opt to enter an advanced course (if available) but no course units are earned: Biology, French (Language, Literature), German, Spanish (Language, Literature), Latin (either test), Music, and Physics (A.B. degree candidates only).
+Students who obtain an AP score of 3 (qualified) on the following tests may be exempted from an introductory course and may opt to enter an advanced course (if available) but no course units are earned: Biology, Music, and Physics (A.B. degree candidates only).
 Subject to departmental review, students who obtain an Advanced Placement score of 3 (qualified) on other AP tests may in some circumstances receive a course unit credit or course exemption.